DinarWakala/dinarwakala.github.io/README.md

 __6.6 Just spread the word:__ Just let your friends and family know about this project, and if not you, maybe one of them will be ready and willing to participate in it.

 __6.7 Contribute Knowledge:__ If you possess Legal, Financial and Religious knowledge that can be helpful in this project, you can open a github account and start contributing to the documents and corpus on this website.
+You can open a git account and start contributing.

 __6.8 Contribute Software Skills:__ If you possess software development expertise, you can contribute in developing the block chain software related components of this project.